MyTooliT/ICOlyzer/README.md

 X-AXIS: 269420 Samples were over 2.55g or below -0.42g (95.53%)
 ```

-## IcoConverter
+## ICOconverter

 - Converts HDF5 measurement files (`.hdf5`) into `.csv` (Comma-Separated Values) or `.xlsx` (Excel) files

-### Using IcoConverter
+### Using ICOconverter

-The IcoConverter script looks for the file `log.hdf5` in the current working directory by default.
+The ICOconverter script looks for the file `log.hdf5` in the current working directory by default.
 After you use the command:

 ```
 icoconverter